Timwi/KtaneSouvenir/translations.md

 Alternatively, you will find `Souvenir-settings.txt` in the `mod-settings` folder.
 In the `"Language":` field at the bottom, enter the language code (e.g. `"Language": "ja"`).

-# Specific Tricky Modules
+# Custom discriminators (includes boss modules)

+Affected modules:
-## Bosses: Concentration, Forget Any Color, Forget Anything, Forget Me Not, Forget The Colors, Forget This, Forget Us Not, Hickory Dickory Dock, Hyperforget, Kugelblitz, RPS Judging, and Sbemail Songs
+* Boss modules: Concentration, Forget Any Color, Forget Anything, Forget Me Not, Forget The Colors, Forget This, Forget Us Not, Hickory Dickory Dock, Hyperforget, Kugelblitz, RPS Judging, Sbemail Songs
+* Other modules: The Azure Button, The Blue Button, Connection Check, Hinges, KayMazey Talk, Linq, Not Murder, The Navy Button, The Pentabutton, Polyhedral Maze, Variety

-Ordinarily, if a module — let’s say Coordinates — occurs twice on a bomb, Souvenir will use a phrasing like “the Coordinates you solved second”.
-This works for regular modules that can be solved, but for boss modules, Souvenir uses a different phrasing that refers to stages of the boss module instead.
+If a module — let’s say Coordinates — occurs twice on a bomb, Souvenir needs to distinguish them.
+Usually this is done using solve order (e.g. “the Coordinates you solved second”).
+However, Souvenir can sometimes use information from the modules in question to discriminate between them (e.g. “the Connection Check with no 5”).
+In regular modules, this exists simply for the sake of variety, but with boss modules, this is *required* as they cannot use solve order; they typically use information from stages instead.

 These special phrasings are included as `TranslatableStrings`.
-So, whenever there are multiple instances of a boss module on a bomb, these translatable strings will be used to replace `{0}` in the question.
+So, whenever there are multiple instances of such a module on a bomb, these translatable strings will be used to replace `{0}` in the question.
 In most cases, context should be enough to determine what `{0}`, `{1}`, etc. mean in these phrases.

 Some examples of fully-formed questions using these:
 - `What was the digit displayed in the third stage of the Forget Me Not which displayed a 2 in the first stage?`
 - `What was the first displayed digit in the first stage of the Forget Everything whose tenth displayed digit in that stage was 4?`
 - `Which figure was used during the third stage of the Forget Any Color whose cylinders in the fourth stage were Purple, Orange, White?`

-## Other Disambiguated Module Names: Connection Check, Hinges, KayMazey Talk, Linq, Not Murder, The Pentabutton, Polyhedral Maze, and Variety

-These strings behave like the ones above, but exist only for the sake of variety.
-You can translate some or all of these phrases as `""` to tell Souvenir to use the original phrasing.
+## Azure Button, The

+- The cardinal directions are used in the discriminator about the arrows (decoy and non-decoy).

+## Blue Button, The

+- The colors are used when Blue Buttons are discriminated by Q (e.g. “the Blue Button where Q was Yellow”).

 ## Divided Squares

-“the square” is used when the square never divided, while “the correct square” is used when it has.
+- “the square” is used when the module never divided, while “the correct square” is used when it has.

 ## Forget Any Color

-This module has a few additional `TranslatableStrings`.

 - `"{0}, {1}, {2}"` is used to combine the colors together to describe the module’s cylinders.
 This will end up like `Red, Green, Blue`.
 - `"L"`, `"M"`, and `"R"` are used to describe the module’s figures.
 Five of these will be concatenated (e.g. `LLMMR`).

 ## Hidden Value, The

-This module has a few `TranslatableStrings`.

 - `"{0} {1}"` is used to construct answers, e.g. `Red 7`.
 - The colors are normal.

 ## Kugelblitz

 - `"{0}{1}{2}{3}{4}{5}{6}"` is used to combine the colors together to describe which particles were present.
-Absent particles will become nothing, while present ones will become the translation of one of `"R"`, `"O"`, `"Y"`, `"G"`, `"B"`, `"I"`, or `"V"`.
+Absent particles will become nothing, while present ones will become the translation of `"R"`, `"O"`, `"Y"`, `"G"`, `"B"`, `"I"`, or `"V"`, which stand for the colors.
 - `"None"` is used as the answer when no particles were present.
 - `"R={0}, O={1}, Y={2}, G={3}, B={4}, I={5}, V={6}"` is used to generate answers for red, blue, and green Kugelblitzes.
 Each placeholder will be filled in with a single-digit number.